Sigmaringen Castle: Marstallmuseum

 Located south west of the castle is the royal stables (German: Marstall).
 The building now houses the Marstallmuseum, a collection of princely carriages.
 Carriages, coaches, sleds and sedan chairs are presented in an open building.
 Additionally, equipment for the horses including saddles, horse shoes and spurs, are on display in the museum.
 One of the exhibits, a manual firefighting pump dates back to the fire in the castle in 1893.
 The fire raged for three days because the connections on the modern firefighting equipment didn't match the castle's connections.
 Water had to be brought up by a human chain in buckets from the Danube to the castle.

 Visiting the castle

 The castle may only be visited as part of a tour.
 The tours are in German only, though translated guides are available.
-The castle is open in March and April from 9:30 am – 4:30 pm, May to October from 9:00 am – 5:00 pm, and November to February from 10:00 am – 3:30 pm.
+The castle is open in March and April from 9:30 am to 4:30 pm, May to October from 9:00 a.m. to 5:00 p.m., and November to February from 10:00 a.m. to 3:30 p.m.